microsoftly/Bot-HandOff/README.md

 const isAgent = (session) => session.message.address.user.name === 'agent';

 // bot is a UniversalBot from botbuilder
-// in memory provider is the data layer with an in memory only store.
+// in memory provider is the data layer with an in-memory only store.
-// when more prebuilt providers are available and the module updated, they will be available from the prebuiltProviders directory handoff.applyHandoffMiddleware(bot, isAgent, new handoff.prebuiltProviders.InMemoryProvider(), { shouldTranscribeMessages: false})
+// when more prebuilt providers are available and the module updated, they will be available from the prebuiltProviders directory handoff.applyHandoffMiddleware(bot, isAgent, new handoff.prebuiltProviders.InMemoryProvider(), { shouldTranscribeMessages: false })

 // due to the difficult way of expressing what this would look like in an emulator, it is recommended that you look at the tests (either handoffMessageEvents.spec.ts or AgentHandoff.spec.ts) a clear way on how to trigger events such as, but not limited to connecting to an agent
 ```